 Linda A. Delaney

-Lin Delaney has dedicated the last 25 years to serving families of separation and divorce with a special emphasis on the children of those families.
-She and all members of her firm are dedicated to helping families going through a separation and divorce with dignity and self-respect.
+Lin Delaney has dedicated the last 30 years to serving families of separation and divorce with a special emphasis on the children of those families.
+She and all members of her firm are dedicated to helping families going through a separation and divorce do so with dignity and self-respect.

 Whenever possible, she helps her clients reach amicable settlements that address and resolve the issues that allow her clients to successfully move forward.
 When that is not possible, she is equally ready to use her highly successful skills and powerful courtroom presence as a litigator to achieve the results her clients need.

-Ms. Delaney is currently on the Coordinating Committee for the proposed Maryland Chapter of the Association of Family and Conciliation Courts (AFCC), a multidisciplinary organization that promotes the collaboration of judges, attorneys, mental health providers, and court administrators in their work for and on behalf of children of separation and divorce.
-She is also on the Advisory Council for the Breadwinners and Caregivers Program of the New America Foundation, a program designed to promote a public policy debate among community and business leaders on the most pressing workforce and family issues of the day.
-She previously served as an attorney advisor to the Psychology and Law Parent Coordinator Project, a joint project of the American Psychological Association, the Family Law Section of the D.C.
+Lin is currently the President of the newly chartered Maryland Chapter of the Association of Family and Conciliation Courts (AFCC), a multidisciplinary organization that promotes the collaboration of judges, attorneys, mental health providers, and court administrators in their work for and on behalf of children of separation and divorce.
+She is also a member of the Advisory Council for the Better Life Lab of the New America Foundation, a program designed to promote a public policy debate among community and business leaders on the most pressing workforce and family issues of the day.
+Lin serves as a member on the Georgetown Child Mental Health Advisory Council, a group that provides awareness and advances the mission of the Child and Adolescent Psychiatry department through outreach and philanthropic support.
+She is a Board Member of School the World (STW), a nonprofit organization that builds primary schools in Central America to make quality education accessible to all children and families living in rural villages.
+Lin previously served as an attorney advisor to the Psychology and Law Parent Coordinator Project, a joint project of the American Psychological Association, the Family Law Section of the D.C.
 Bar, and Argosy University, which provides free parent coordinators to low income families with custody cases pending in the D.C.
 Superior Court’s Family Court.
-Ms. Delaney also serves as an Alternative Dispute Resolution facilitator for the D.C.
+She also serves as an Alternative Dispute Resolution facilitator for the D.C.
 Family Court.

-Ms. Delaney has served as a faculty member for continuing legal education courses sponsored by the American Association of the Matrimonial Lawyers, the Family Law Section of the American Bar Association, and the Family Law Section of the D.C.
+Lin is a Fellow of the American Association of Matrimonial Lawyers (AAML).
+She has served as a faculty member for continuing legal education courses sponsored by the AAML the Family Law Section of the American Bar Association, and the Family Law Section of the D.C.
 Bar and has provided training for D.C.
 Family Court judges.
-She is currently a member of the Association of Family and Conciliation Courts (AFCC) and of the Family Law Sections of the American Bar Association (ABA), the D.C.
-Bar, the Maryland State Bar Association, and the Bar Association of Montgomery County.